Last updated on December 12th, 2021 at 03:38 pm

 Seeing wildlife at Nine Mile Pond trail

-The truly exceptional sighting was a huge crocodile lounging on the shoreline five minutes from the end of the trail.
-Crocodiles, whose range and numbers have been expanding, are still rare in Everglades National Park.
-We gave the croc a wide berth, but were thrilled to observe him.
-(We’ve heard guides call this guy Croczilla.)
+We didn’t see many birds or other wildlife, but the truly exceptional experience was a huge crocodile lounging on the shoreline five minutes from the end of the trail.
+Crocodiles’ range and numbers have been expanding.
+They are now spotted frequently in the Flamingo area of Everglades National Park.
+Nevertheless, this guy is remarkable because of its enormous size.
+We gave the croc a wide berth and recommend you do the same.

 If you go on the Nine Mile Pond trail, keep a few things in mind: